localstack/docs/content/en/user-guide/web-application/teams/index.md

 #### Member Roles & API Keys

 After a team member has been invited, you can assign them different roles and permissions.
-You can also assign them an API key, which will allow them to access the LocalStack Web Application and the Pro CLI.
+You can also assign them an API key, which will allow them to access the LocalStack Web Application and the Pro CLI (command line interface).

 <img src="memberroles.PNG" width="900px" alt="Editing team member settings">